 You can come back to awareness of your body in your meditation.
 This might include a mental body scan.
 Start with your toes.
 How do they feel?
 Is there any tension?
 If you’re barefoot, can you feel the movement of the air on your toes, on your feet?
 If you’re wearing socks or shoes, try to determine the sensation of the fabric or shoe material.
 Is there pressure?
 Softness?
 Is something falling asleep?
 Don’t change or analyze anything: just notice.
 Gradually work your way upwards, focusing on each area of the body, one part at a time.
 When you catch your mind wandering, gently bring your concentration back to your consideration of your body.
 After a couple of minutes of this, you can return your attention to the breath or continue with the body scan.

 - Practice makes perfect

 Many practitioners, seasoned meditators and beginners alike, enjoy the “auto pilot” feel of guided meditation.
 There are many meditation resources out there, and most of them are beginner-friendly.
-Of course, we’re partial to the Mindworks: Guided Meditation App, an exceptionally well-rounded mobile app designed to inspire your daily meditation from A to Z. You can easily download it on your device.
+Of course, we’re partial to the Mindworks Meditation Courses, exceptionally well-rounded Courses designed to inspire your daily meditation from A to Z. You can easily sign up and use it on your device.